 Use of probiotics in general for IBS has been shown to have some, limited benefit (1).
 What seems to be emerging is that each strain of bacteria is very specific to helping a certain symptom.
-So simply trialling one type of probiotic randomly is unlikely to make a huge difference.
+So simply trialling one type of probiotic randomly may not be of any benefit.

 One of the problems with probiotics is that the good bacteria they contain needs to survive in your gut long enough to have a beneficial effect.
-But, your gut is filled with acids, enzymes and bile which are designed to break things down and so often the amounts of bacteria which actually survive are in very small numbers (3).
+But, your gut is filled with acids, enzymes and bile which are designed to break things down.
+Unfortunately, this often means that the amounts of bacteria which actually survive in your gut are in too small numbers to have a beneficial affect (3).

 When looking at Kefir specifically, there seems to be no scientific research looking at its use in IBS.
-There is, however some suggestion that Kefir could improve gut bacteria which may in tern helps with digestive health in general (2 , 4).
+There is, however, some suggestion that Kefir could improve gut bacteria which may in tern help with digestive health in general (2 , 4).